OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 - Can't use `ReadableStream` objects in requests.

 > [!NOTE]
-> Full CORS support is now available in Outlook on Windows starting in version 2201 (build 16.0.14813.10000).
+> Full CORS support is available in Outlook on the web, Mac, and Windows (starting in version 2201, build 16.0.14813.10000).

 ## See also